tbastos/lift/README.md

 Lift is both a build tool (**task runner**) and a **framework** for writing CLI tools in Lua.
 It's well suited for writing compilers, generators, checkers, and so forth.

+**WARNING:** PROJECT IS NOT READY YET!
+It will be announced soon.
+Interested?
+Leave a star! :smiley:

 ## Features

-- Tasks can be defined declaratively, or written imperatively as Lua functions (best of both worlds).
+- Tasks can be defined declaratively or written imperatively as Lua functions (best of both worlds).
 - Efficient multitasking engine with support for _asynchronous I/O_ and _process-level concurrency_.
 - Diagnostics engine for high-quality error reporting, tracing and testing.
 - Command-line interface and application configuration framework.